A student working in the Biochemistry and Biology lab

 If you work in a supporting role in a pathology lab environment and want to register as a Biomedical Scientist with the Health and Care Professions Council (HCPC), this three-year, full-time by distance learning BSc (Hons) Applied Biomedical Science degree apprenticeship is for you.
 You'll study alongside your existing job, and won't need to pay anything towards your course fees.

-When you complete the course successfully, you'll be eligible to apply for registration as a Biomedical Scientist with the Health and Care Professions Council (HCPC).
-You'll have a vital, in-demand skill set, opening paths to roles from diagnosing illnesses such as COVID–19 to establishing whether a patient and donor are compatible for transplantation.
+When you successfully complete the apprenticeship, you'll be eligible to apply for registration as a Biomedical Scientist with the Health and Care Professions Council (HCPC).
+You'll have a vital, in-demand, skill set that can open up a variety of routes within pathology.
+With the right experience and postgraduate training this could lead to a career as a consultant biomedical scientist and future pathology leader.

 Course highlights